 - QuickTip | Biggest Result: If you’re having trouble pinpointing your brand, think of the biggest result you offer.
 This approach is used by many companies, such as FedEx’s promise of overnight delivery.
 Another useful exercise is to think of the three adjectives that best describe your current business—or the business you hope to build.

 - QuickTip | Be Consistent: A strong brand is not only clear but also consistent.
 The voice, the look and feel, the taglines and branding statements should all point to the same core message.
 They should also be consistent throughout your business: on your website, in your marketing materials, on your social media outlets, etc.

 2. Second, a professional design.
 Some people say looks don’t matter.
 These opinions don’t matter.
 We are visual creatures and make snap judgments about people, places, and things based on a glance.
-Luckily for Betty, the web is full of professionally designed WordPress templates at low prices (From Scott: Keep an eye out for a post in a few weeks on exactly how to create your own WordPress site – in under 30 minutes).
+Luckily for Betty, the web is full of professionally designed WordPress templates at low prices (From Scott: Check out this tutorial I created on exactly how to create your own WordPress site – in under 10 minutes).

 - QuickTip | Headshots: Along with a professional design, I always recommend professional headshots.
 A few tips: Get high-resolution shots both for print and web use; along with profile pics, get action shots of you in your particular element (e.g. Betty gardening) as well as pop-outs (blank background for use in headers, products, etc.); and make sure you own the rights to all of your images.